josipcodes/hot-or-cold/README.md

 - I would like to thank my Code Institute mentor, [Alex](https://github.com/lexach91) for their support throughout the development of this project.
 - I need to thank [Codewars](https://www.codewars.com); as their katas further helped in understanding Python.
-- I want to thank Iva for testing the game post-deployment.
+- I want to thank Iva for play-testing the game post-deployment.